 The results show that the reduction efficiencies based on TOC and COD tests in 60 min contact time using UV-sulfite process were 74.6±5.3 % and 79.5±4.9%, respectively.

-The results of TOC test and LC-MS/MS analysis (efficiencies 74.6 and 96%, respectively) indicate that the advanced UV-sulfite reduction process is not fully efficient for mineralization and conversion of final compounds.
-The results show that there is a direct relationship between mineralization and degradation of TCF.
-According to the results, UV/S-ARP has the necessary efficiency and ability to break the C-Cl and C = C bands and can significantly reduce the toxin of TCF and the ability to use subsequent processes, including biological processes in order to decompose the intermediates produced by the reduction process.
+The results of the TOC test and LC-MS/MS analysis (efficiencies 74.6 and 96%, respectively) indicate that the advanced UV-sulfite reduction process is not fully efficient for mineralization and conversion of final compounds.
+The results show that there is a direct relationship between mineralization and the degradation of TCF.
+According to the results, UV/S-ARP has the necessary efficiency and ability to break the C-Cl and C = C bands and can significantly reduce the toxin of TCF and the ability to use subsequent processes, including biological processes to decompose the intermediates produced by the reduction process.

 3.7.
 Bio-assessment of UV/S-ARP effluent

-Toxicity of TCF and dichlorvos as well as by-products of these compounds has been evaluated using ECOSAR software of the US Environmental Protection Agency.
+The toxicity of TCF and dichlorvos as well as by-products of these compounds was evaluated using ECOSAR software of the US Environmental Protection Agency.
 The results are presented in Table 3.
 The values of acute and chronic toxicities have been evaluated according to the system estimated by GHS (2011).
-According to this system, acute and chronic toxicities have been classified into four categories according to the determined values.
+According to this system, acute and chronic toxicities were classified into four categories according to the determined values.
 For not harmful materials, LC50/EC50/Chv values greater than 100 are considered.
-For harmful, toxic and very toxic substances, these values are 100≥LC50/EC50/chV>10, 10≥LC50/EC50/chV>1, and LC50/EC50/chV≤1, respectively.
-The results of this study show that TCF pesticide and its intermediates have not acute toxicity to fish and daphnia (LC50/EC50/Chv higher than 100) but Demethyl trichlorfon have a chronic and acute toxicity for alga.
-Also, 2, 2-Dichlorovinyl methyl phosphate have a chronic toxicity for daphnia.
+For harmful, toxic, and very toxic substances, these values are 100≥LC50/EC50/chV>10, 10≥LC50/EC50/chV>1, and LC50/EC50/chV≤1, respectively.
+The results of this study show that TCF pesticide and its intermediates have no acute toxicity to fish and daphnia (LC50/EC50/Chv higher than 100), but Demethyl trichlorfon have chronic and acute toxicity for alga.
+Moreover, 2, 2-Dichlorovinyl methyl phosphate has chronic toxicity for daphnia.
 But in general, in terms of acute toxicity, all intermediate products are in the category of not harmful substances and do not have significant acute effects on aquatic organisms.
-According to the results of toxicity test, most of the by-products have less toxic effect on fish, daphnia and green algae compared to the TCF pesticide.
-With small amounts of the final product in this study, acute and chronic effects of TCF reduction are unlikely.
-According to the results, it can be concluded that the use of UV/S-ARP is able to eliminate the ecotoxicological effects of TCF in contaminated water.
+According to the toxicity test results, most by-products have less toxic effects on fish, daphnia, and green algae than TCF pesticide.
+By small amounts of the final product in this study, acute and chronic effects of TCF reduction are unlikely.
+According to the results, it can be concluded that using UV/S-ARP can eliminate the ecotoxicological effects of TCF in contaminated water.
 The results of this study show that the intermediate byproducts containing chlorine atoms have more acute and chronic effects on green algae and Daphnia than the other compounds.
 The results of this study are consistent with the results of Li et al. (2020).

-In general, the results of this study have shown that to fully ensure the ecotoxicological effects of effluent from the UV/S-ARP of TCF pesticide for aquatic organisms, it is suggested that further degradation of the effluent to ensure the adverse effects of some by-products should be done on daphnia and green algae, but with these conditions, it can be said with complete confidence that the by-products produced during the process do not have adverse effects on the fish.
+In general, the results of this study showed that to fully ensure the ecotoxicological effects of effluent from the UV/S-ARP of TCF pesticide for aquatic organisms, it is suggested that further degradation of the effluent to ensure the adverse effects of some by-products should be done on daphnia and green algae, but with these conditions, it can be said with complete confidence that the by-products produced during the process do not have adverse effects on the fish.

 4. Conclusions